creditkarma/thrift-typescript/README.md

 }
 ```

 The `Client` is pretty straight forward.
 You create a `Client` instance and you can call service methods on it.
 The inner-workings of the `Processor` aren't something consumers need to concern themselves with.
-The more interesting bit is `IHandler`.
+The more interesting bit is `ServiceHandler`.
 This is the interface that service teams need to implement in order to meet the promises of their service contract.
-Create an object that satisfies `<service-name>.IHander` and pass it to the construction of `<service-name>.Processor` and everything else is handled for you.
+Create an object that satisfies `<service-name>.ServiceHandler` and pass it to the construction of `<service-name>.Processor` and everything else is handled for you.

 #### Sending Data Over the Wire